IlRomanenko/MemHawk/README.md

 /path/to/memhawk/tests/bench_allocs.cpp:48
 ```
 The -i flag shows the full chain of inlined calls, making this method incredibly powerful for debugging production builds.

-### As a Linked Library

-MemHawk can also be linked into your application.
-In that case, it's recommended to list it as the very first dependency in your target's link libraries.
-This ensures that MemHawk's interception mechanisms are set up before any other libraries.

 ## License